 At Manifold, we often work with organizations that are using machine learning and statistics to make decisions and become data-driven for the first time.
 For this reason, having a simple process that we can follow together is key.
-In the course of our client work over the last year or so, we've refined a process that helps us deliver business value quickly and efficiently.
-We call it Lean AI.
+In the course of our client work, we've refined a process that helps us deliver business value quickly and efficiently.
+In 2016, we coined a name for it: we call it Lean AI.

 WHY USE LEAN AI?